CodeNow/astral/README.md

 ![Shiva Jobs](https://docs.google.com/drawings/d/1wfmdM1qhnzWSrQ4lvDRPBIGrk5PMNb5omADyGz9j5bg/pub?w=489&h=401)

+##### cluster-provision
-* `cluster-provision` - Sets an entry in the database for an organization cluster then enques a `cluster-instance-provision` job.
-Example job:  `{ org_id: 1234 }`
+Sets an entry in the database for an organization cluster then enques a `cluster-instance-provision` job.
+Example job:  `{ githubId: '1234' }`.

+##### cluster-instance-provision
-* `cluster-instance-provision` - Provisions dock instances for a cluster on EC2 then enqueues a `cluster-instance-tag` job and `cluster-instance-wait` job.
+Provisions a dock instance for a cluster on EC2 then enqueues a `cluster-instance-tag` job and `cluster-instance-wait` job.
+Example job:
-  Example job: `{ cluster_id: 1234, type: 'run' }`
+`{ githubId: '1234', role: 'dock' }`

+##### cluster-instance-tag
-* `cluster-instance-tag` - Sets the EC2 instance tags for a newly spawned dock instance.
+Sets the EC2 instance tags for a new EC2 dock instance.

+##### cluster-instance-wait
-* `cluster-instance-wait` - Waits for a set of instances to be ready on EC2.
+Waits for a cluster instance to enter the running state on EC2.

+##### cluster-instance-write
-* `cluster-instance-write` - Writes information concerning running instances to the infrastructure database.
+Writes information concerning running instances to the infrastructure database.

-The rest of this section details how shiva handles jobs.

 #### Server Workflow
 0. The server is started and subscribes to the relevant queues (see: `lib/server.js` and